-O. Release of Other Third Parties
+Q. Release of Other Third Parties

 The Debtor has released J.P.
-Morgan, the Informal Committee and its members pursuant to the Settlement and Lockup Agreement, which Settlement and Lockup Agreement is attached to the Plan as Exhibit 1.
+Morgan, the Informal Committee, its members and each of their respective present or former directors, officers, employees, attorneys, accountants, investment bankers, financial advisors and agents pursuant to the Settlement and Lockup Agreement, which Settlement and Lockup Agreement is attached to the Plan as Exhibit 1 and incorporated therein.
 Upon the Effective Date, and conditioned upon the acceptance of the Plan by Class 2, such releases shall be extended to cover the period from the approval of the Settlement and Lockup Agreement through the Effective Date.